Czechia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Average maternal age at birth is steady at 29.7 years, about seven years higher than in the 1970s.
+- Average maternal age at first birth is steady at 29.7 years, about 7 years older than in the 1970s.

 - Total maternal rate down sharply, ranking 15th in Europe

-- Lifetime childlessness increased, ranking 17th in Europe
+- Childlessness rate rising, ranks 17th in Europe

 Key fertility indicators — Czechia